windsuzu/console.jay/content/react/Controlled Components.md

 | **Predictability**     | More predictable behavior since the parent component is in control.                   | May have less predictable behavior due to internal state management.         |

 ## Imperative / Declarative Control
-If you're already familiar with [[Imperative and Declarative Programming]],
+If you're already acquainted with [[Imperative and Declarative Programming]], there's just a slight difference between these two methods of controlling components.

+- In a imperative way, we will use a `ref` to control the component
+- In a declarative way, we will